Category Archives: Web Site Dev

 Update: Within two hours, the problem was fixed, and the database was back to being amazingly fast.

 In the endless battle against WordPress comment spam, I’ve developed and then refined a few different methods for preventing spam from getting to the database to begin with.
-My philosophy has always been that a human visitor and a spam bot behave differently (after all, we’re not dealing with Nexus-6 model androids here), and an effective spam-prevention method should be able to recognize the differences.
+My philosophy has always been that a human visitor and a spam bot behave differently (after all, the bots we’re dealing with are not Nexus-6 model androids here), and an effective spam-prevention method should be able to recognize the differences.
 I also have a dislike for CAPTCHA methods that require a human visitor to prove, via an intentionally difficult test, that they aren’t a bot.
 The ideal method, I feel, would be invisible to a human visitor, but still accurately identify comments submitted by bots.

 Spam on ardamis.com - before and after

-A history of spam fighting
+A brief history of spam fighting

-The most successful and simple method I found was a server-side system for reducing comment spam by using a handshake method involving timestamps on hidden form fields.
-The general idea was that a bot would submit a comment more quickly than a human visitor, so if the comment was submitted too soon after the page was loaded, it was rejected.
-A human caught in this trap would be able to click the Back button on the browser to resubmit.
-This had proven to be very effective on ardamis.com, cutting the number of spam comments intercepted by Akismet per day to nearly zero.
-For a long time, the only problem was that it required modifying a core WordPress file, wp-comments-post.php.
+The most successful and simple method I found was a server-side system for reducing comment spam by using a handshake method involving timestamps on hidden form fields that I implemented in 2007.
+The general idea was that a bot would submit a comment more quickly than a human visitor, so if the comment was submitted too soon after the post page was loaded, the comment was rejected.
+A human caught in this trap would be able to click the Back button on the browser, wait a few seconds, and resubmit.
+This proved to be very effective on ardamis.com, cutting the number of spam comments intercepted by Akismet per day to nearly zero.
+For a long time, the only problem was that it required modifying a core WordPress file: wp-comments-post.php.
 Each time WordPress was updated, the core file was replaced.
 If I didn’t then go back and make my modifications again, I would lose the spam protection until I made the changes.
-As it became easier to update WordPress (via the admin panel) and I updated it more frequently, editing the core file became more of a nuisance.
+As it became easier to update WordPress (via a single click in the admin panel) and I updated it more frequently, editing the core file became more of a nuisance.

 A huge facepalm